leechunyen/smtp-client/README.md

 # smtp-client
  this is a web base SMTP client you can send email using it.\
- just duwnload and put it in to Web Server.\
+ just download and put it in to Web Server.\
- the 'index.html' is a ready Web UI to use.
+ the 'index.html' is a ready Web UI to use.\
+ you must prepare your own mail server.\

+ ## Requirement
+  web server eg:nginx apache etc... php support (minimum PHP version not sure [developing on php 8.1])

  ## Library
   Bootstrap\
   jQuery\
   PHP-Miller

-# Limit
+ ## Limitation
   maximum subject character length is 255\
   maximum content character length is 384000\
   total of attached file size is allow upto 30MB\
- minimum PHP version not sure (developing on php 8.1)

 # API key for 'send-email.php'
  HTTP request type: POST